How to Hit the High Soft Flop Shot (Video)

 How to (Finally) a Hit High, Soft Flop Shot

-Do you ever watch the pros hit those high, soft flop shots and wonder, “How do I do that?”
+Do you ever watch the pros hit a high, soft flop shot and wonder, “How do I do that?”

 A lot of weekend golfers dream of being able to pop their flop shot ball up high and soft, landing it exactly where they want it.
 Unfortunately, a lot of weekend golfers also assume this dream lies beyond their capabilities.
 As a PGA teaching professional, I’m here to tell you that you don’t have to be a tour pro to master the high, soft flop shot.
 With the right technique and little bit of practice, you’ll finally be able to manage those tricky shots around the green.